quickfix-j/quickfixj/customising-quickfixj.md

 An implementation or customisation of the FIX Standars derived from the FIX Orchestra repository is known as an "_orchestration_".
 The standard FIX Orchestra repository requires some modification to work well with QuickFIX/J.
 This is done by the ```quickfixj-orchestration``` module.
-The ```quickfixj-orchestration``` module publishes a modified Orchestra artefact which can then be the basis of a custom FIX Latest build using QuickFIX/J .
+The ```quickfixj-orchestration``` module publishes a modified Orchestra artifact which can then be the basis of a custom FIX Latest build using QuickFIX/J .

 The complete reference FIX Latest specification results in a very large distribution.
 To use FIX Latest, customisation of the [FIX Orchestra](https://www.fixtrading.org/standards/fix-orchestra/) repository is advisable.